-Master In-Line Fuse
+Master In-line Fuse

-These mowers have a master in-line fuse (30 amp) in the electrical system.
+These mowers have a master in-line fuse in the electrical system.
 This is the main fuse to protect the complete electrical system.
-It is located to the left of the engine.
+It is located at the left front corner of the engine.
 Figure 4-1